-The growth in craft beer brewing from 2013 to 2017 has been astronomical.
-There are over 5,300 craft breweries or microbreweries in the U.S. today, compared to less than 3,000 back in 2013.
+The growth in craft beer brewing from 2013 to 2019 has been astronomical.
+There were over 8,386 craft breweries or microbreweries in the U.S. according to 2019 numbers, compared to less than 3,000 back in 2013.
 Many grew home brewing hobbies into full-fledged businesses.

 Transitioning a home brewing environment into a microbrewery requires scaling up.
 You need bigger equipment, along with more space and handling facilities for larger volumes of supplies and materials.
 This applies to the basic raw materials of beer like malt, hops and yeast, but also to the specialty additives like flavoring.
 Flavored beers form a major part of the craft beer market.
 Melon and citrus flavors lead the market in popularity.
 Honey and berry varieties are also showing strong growth.